GustavoNieri/ola-mundo/README.md

  Todo o comentário feito neste repositório será nas duas linguas presentes.
 Podendo ser adicionada nova língua posteriormente.
  Every coment made in the present repository will be in this two present languages.
 It'll can be abble to added new language.

+ Essa linha foi adicionada pelo site GitHub.
+ This line was added on GitHub site.